-While this summary has been coordinated with the Department of Justice, employees are cautioned that it reflects only a preliminary interpretation of the new or revised portions of 18 U.S.C. § 207.
+This summary was prepared by the U.S. Office of Government Ethics (OGE) in 1990, was redistributed in November 1992, and is being updated and reissued herewith.
+While it has been coordinated with the Department of Justice, employees are cautioned that it reflects only a preliminary interpretation of the amendments to 18 U.S.C. § 207 enacted by the Ethics Reform Act of 1989 and thereafter.